Amateur Radio Station

 >> Vertical Dipole, 18m long, feedpoint @ 9m above ground + automatic tuner SGC SG-230, operable countinously from 3.5 to 30 MHz (one arm of the dipole is a "Titanex V40" 10m long vertical radiator made of aluminium / titanium alloy, the other arm is a 8m long vertical coax section going straight down towards ground)

->> Inverted-V Dipole for the 80m-Band
+>> Inverted-V Dipole for the 80m-band

 Morse Keyers and Keys: